MurtazaChulawala/Drone_sim_ws/README.md

-# ROS 2 Jazzy + PX4: Integrated Vision-Based Perception & Offboard Teleoperation for Quadcopter Drone
+# ROS 2 Jazzy + PX4: Integrated Vision-Based Perception & Offboard Teleoperation for Autonomous Drone System

 ## 1. Project Overview
 This repository demonstrates a high-performance integration of PX4 Autopilot and ROS 2 Jazzy for autonomous and manual UAV operations.
-This setup was developed to bridge the gap between high-level ROS 2 vision processing and low-level PX4 flight control, proving that a modern Gazebo-Jazzy stack can handle real-time autonomous target tracking.
-It features a low-latency Micro XRCE-DDS communication pipeline, a custom Joy-to-Offboard teleoperation bridge, and an OpenCV-based ArUco perception system for real-time target acquisition in Gazebo simulation.
-Designed for modularity, it provides a robust foundation for precision landing and autonomous mission execution.
+This setup was developed to bridge the gap between high-level ROS 2 vision processing and low-level PX4 flight control, proving that a modern Gazebo-Jazzy stack can handle real-time autonomous target tracking and landing autonomously once the target is locked.
+It features a low-latency Micro XRCE-DDS communication pipeline, a custom Joy-to-Offboard teleoperation bridge, and an OpenCV-based ArUco perception system for real-time target acquisition, alititude measurement and allowing the drone to land once the aruco board is at the center of the frame in Gazebo simulation.
+Designed for modularity, it provides a robust precision landing and autonomous mission execution workspace.

 https://github.com/user-attachments/assets/7c1ae57b-f8a3-4a06-9692-ba177e3a7254